hzz0024/hzz0024.github.io/_posts/2020/2020-07-01-DelBay_data_redo.markdown

 MIN_IND_FLOAT=$(echo "($N_IND * 0.7)"| bc -l)
 MIN_IND=${MIN_IND_FLOAT%.*}

-echo "Ouput of -doQsDist can be used for depth evaluation with all individuals listed in $WILD" echo "keep loci with at leat one read for n individuals = $MIN_IND, which is 70% of total $N_IND individuals" echo "filter on allele frequency = $MIN_MAF"
+echo "Ouput of -doQsDist can be used for depth evaluation with  all individuals listed in $CHR" echo "keep loci with at leat one read for n individuals = $MIN_IND, which is 70% of total $N_IND individuals" echo "filter on allele frequency = $MIN_MAF"